MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Booleans.md

 ## Converting from scalar types

-A scalar type is an atomic quantity that can hold only one value at a time.
+A [scalar][02] type is an atomic quantity that can hold only one value at a time.
 The following types evaluate to `$false`:

 - Empty strings like `''` or `""`
 - Null values like `$null`